Neurocriminology: Decisions based on brain imaging

 Some scientists propose using brain imaging to help decide which soon-to-be-released offenders are at greater risk for reoffending.
 The brain imaging data would be used along with common factors like age, prior arrests, and marital status.
 To support this idea, in a 2013 study, Professor Kent Kiehl from the University of New Mexico studying the population of 96 male offenders in the state's prisons found that offenders with low activity in the anterior cingulate cortex where twice as likely to commit an offense in the four years after their release as those who had high activity in this region.
 Similarly, Dustin Pardini conducted that which shows that men with a smaller amygdala are three times more likely to commit violence three years after their release.

 Neurochemistry

 Trials demonstrated the efficacy of a number of medications, i.e. stimulants antipsychotics, antidepressants and mood stabilizers, in diminishing aggression in adolescents and children.

 Even a simple omega-3 supplements in the diets of young offenders reduces offending and aggression.
+However, drug treatment is subject to vary based on biological and environmental influences.
+Variation in genes predisposes differences in biological systems and brain structure and function within individuals, influencing outcomes.